Holographic entanglement renormalisation for fermionic quantum matter: Conclusions and Outlook

 How robust are our conclusions towards the inclusion of electronic correlations?
 Given the adiabatic continuity that links Fermi liquids to the non-interacting Fermi gas, i.e., the preservation of the $k$-space quantum numbers under adiabatic inclusion of (screened) inter-particle interactions, we expect our results to be equally valid for the many-particle entanglement of the excitations described by the fixed point effective theory for the Fermi liquid.
+This also suggests that our results for the wormhole geometry and the stress-energy tensor relation at the critical Fermi surface apply very generally to phase transitions that destabilise and gap out the Fermi surface.
+Specifically, this has profound implications for metal-insulator transitions driven by strong correlations.
 Non-Fermi liquids are, however, not adiabatically continuous to the Fermi gas.
 Thus, it should be interesting to adapt our approach to the study of interacting models of electrons that lead to gapless non-Fermi liquids (including those that are known to appear at quantum critical points related to the breakdown of a Fermi liquid).
-For instance, Ref.\cite{flynn2022} reports that the second Renyi entropy of a thin $k$-space shell proximate to the Fermi surface is related to the quasiparticle residue; how would this change in a non-Fermi liquid?
+For instance, Ref.\cite{Flynn_2023} reports that the second Renyi entropy of a thin $k$-space shell proximate to the Fermi surface is related to the quasiparticle residue; how would this change in a non-Fermi liquid?
 It also appears interesting to identify the effects of electronic correlations on various aspects of the emergent space.
-The renormalisation group techniques applied in Refs.\cite{balasubramanian2012momentum,mcdermott2013, costa2022,flynn2022,PatraEntanglement2022} could also be worth investigating towards answering these questions.
+The renormalisation group techniques applied in Refs.\cite{balasubramanian2012momentum,mcdermott2013,costa2022,Flynn_2023,PatraEntanglement2023} could also be worth investigating towards answering these questions.